xi-loong/eomt/README.md

 ## Overview

-We present the **Encoder-only Mask Transformer** (EoMT), a minimalist image segmentation model that repurposes the plain Vision Transformer (ViT) to perform segmentation by jointly encoding image patches and segmentation queries as tokens.
-No adapters, no decoders, just the ViT.
+We present the **Encoder-only Mask Transformer (EoMT)**, a minimalist image segmentation model that repurposes a plain Vision Transformer (ViT) to jointly encode image patches and segmentation queries as tokens.
+No adapters.
+No decoders.
+Just the ViT.

 Leveraging large-scale pre-trained ViTs, EoMT achieves accuracy similar to state-of-the-art methods that rely on complex, task-specific components.
 At the same time, it is significantly faster thanks to its simplicity, for example up to 4× faster with ViT-L.